benjamin852/Gmp-Distribution/README.md

 To use this

-1. Create a .env file and input your private key for an address that has some testnet funds on Avalanche and Polygon
+1. Create a .env file and input your private key for an address that has some testnet funds on Ethereum and Polygon
 2. Run `hh run scripts/deploy.ts` to deploy on Avalanche and Polygon
 3. Call `sendToMany()` function to transfer funds between Avalanche and Polygon